Click on the arrow below to listen to this story

 I enjoy listening to what people say they are learning about God and themselves whenever they read the Bible.
 After all, the book is alive and active (Hebrews 4:12).
-It offers life-giving encouragement, and many folks enjoy talking about the most recent revelations they discovered during their studies.
+It offers life giving encouragement, and many folks enjoy talking about the most recent revelations they have discovered during their studies.

 However, when I ask people if they are engaged in a Bible study, most say they are not.
 Some meet once a week to study a particular book with a group of people, but they don’t often study it on their own.

 Yet, they are quick to point out that they read a devotional every day.
 It might be from a book they bought or an email they receive each morning.

 Devotionals are wonderful tools for helping to understand a passage or two of scripture.
 People who write good devotionals generally have keen insight and a unique way to apply the passage to everyday life.

 However, I don’t think devotionals can be considered genuine Bible “study” because no study is really involved.
 It is like piggybacking onto someone else’s study, or reading a Cliffs Note summary of a classic piece of literature.
 You get the gist of the message, but not the entire meaning.
 You know what happens chronologically, but you really don’t get a chance to know the main characters well.